 Ovarian cancer is the leading cause of death from gynaecological cancer in the UK, and its incidence is rising.
 It is the fifth most common cancer in women, with a lifetime risk of about 2% in England and Wales.

 The outcome for women with ovarian cancer is generally poor, with an overall 5-year survival rate of less than 35%.
 This is because most women who have ovarian cancer present with advanced disease.
 The stage of the disease is the most important factor affecting outcome.
 The woman's general health at the time of presentation is also important because it affects what treatments can be used.
 Most women have had symptoms for months before presentation, and there are often delays between presentation and specialist referral.
 There is a need for greater awareness of the disease and also for initial investigations in primary and secondary care that enable earlier referral and optimum treatment.

 This guideline does not cover the entire care pathway for ovarian cancer.
 It focuses on areas where there is uncertainty or wide variation in clinical practice with regard to the detection, diagnosis and initial management of ovarian cancer.
-The guideline recommendations are applicable to women with epithelial ovarian cancer (the most common type of ovarian cancer), as well as women with fallopian tube carcinoma, primary peritoneal carcinoma or borderline ovarian cancer (see section 2 for further details).
+The guideline recommendations are applicable to women with epithelial ovarian cancer (the most common type of ovarian cancer), as well as women with fallopian tube carcinoma, primary peritoneal carcinoma or borderline ovarian cancer (see recommendations for research for further details).